 Our employees are vital to our success, and our key management, engineering and other employees are difficult to replace.
 We generally do not have employment contracts with our key employees.
-Further, we do not maintain key person life insurance on any of our employees.
+Further, we do not maintain key person life insurance for any of our employees.
 The expansion of high technology companies worldwide and the elevated demand for talent from the growth in the demand for semiconductors following the onset of the COVID-19 pandemic has increased demand and competition for qualified personnel.
 Competition for engineering and other technical personnel in many areas of the world in which we operate is especially intense due to the proliferation of technology companies worldwide.
+Our competitors have targeted individuals in our organization who have desired skills and experience.
 In addition, current or future immigration laws, policies or regulations may limit our ability to attract, hire and retain qualified personnel.
 If we are unable to attract, onboard and retain key personnel, or if we are not able to attract, assimilate, onboard and retain additional highly qualified employees to meet our current and future needs, our business and operations could be harmed.